 MENA FINANCIAL CRIME COMPLIANCE GROUP

 Engaging with multi-stakeholders to find solutions to promote leading AML/CTF practices.

-The MENA Financial Crime Compliance Group (MENA FCCG) is a voluntary body comprised of 13 banks from nine MENA countries, is committed to bring collective action in the fight against money laundering and terrorist finance and help advance the economies of the region.
+MENA FCCG, a voluntary body comprised of 13 banks from nine MENA countries, is committed to bring collective action in the fight against money laundering and terrorist finance and help advance the economies of the region.